 Does your family make all the sweets like mine does?
 It’s so hard when there are so many sweets in the house.
 I don’t usually eat a lot of sweets, but during Christmas time, I do have a little more sweets than normal.

 We can probably all admit that sugar is not healthy.
-It weakens the immune system, creates cravings for MORE sugar, creates a spike in blood sugar and then crashes it down causing low energy, and causes weight gain, among other things.
+It weakens the immune system, creates cravings for MORE sugar, causes weight gain, and creates a spike in blood sugar and then causes it to crash down leading to low energy.
+Read here for more problems sugar can cause and tips for reducing your sugar intake.

-I believe you should allow yourself to have the sweet (after your vegetables!).
+Allow yourself to have some sweets (after your vegetables!).
 Again, don’t restrict yourself so much that you’ll be depressed if you don’t have it.
 But have the sweets in moderation.

 4. Plan Ahead